nice1-blockchain/scatter-sharp/README.md

-# This library is not actively maintained
+# This library is maintained by Nice1

 # scatter-sharp
 Scatter C# library to interact with ScatterDesktop / ScatterMobile